bomonike/bomonike.github.io/odoo.md

    Flatpak uses a "Universal Package" format without dependency resoltuion so it can be used across different Linux distributions.
 That can (or not) be more secure.

    PROTIP: Add-on packages from Debian tend to be dated (and thus potentially less secure).
 Install utilities later using <tt>flatpack</tt> to obtain the latest version.

+1. Visual

+   GNOME is the default desktop.

+   Debian does not come with a package manager that reaches out externally to the internet.

 1. Scheduled actions

    ### Backups